This post may contain affiliate links. For more information, read my disclosure policy.

-Today I’m sharing one of my most favorite blondies ever: Cinnamon Roll Blondies!
-These are one of my favorite EASY blondie recipes full of brown sugar and cinnamon and topped with a cream cheese frosting.
-These are heavenly and everyone asks me for this easy cookie bar recipe.
+Cinnamon Blondies combine a dessert with a breakfast treat for a fantastic cookie bar!
+They are one of my favorite EASY blondie recipes full of brown sugar and cinnamon and topped with a cream cheese frosting.
+These are heavenly, and everyone asks me for the recipe every time I make them!

 There’s something about the rich blondie and the warm cinnamon that is just…right.
 And then they’re frosted with cream cheese frosting!
 It’s like a cinnamon roll…in blondie form.

 This recipe starts with my basic blondie recipe, which is my favorite bar cookie recipe ever.
 It’s got butter and two full cups of brown sugar in it.
 That makes them stay super soft and gives them a very rich cookie taste.

 This recipe is from my cookbook: Crazy for Cookies, Brownies and Bars!
 You can order your copy here – you’re not going to want to miss this book.

 Cinnamon Blondie Bars Recipe Video

 Butter: Softened unsalted butter is perfect for these bars.

 Large Eggs: Makes them nice and chewy and helps them with that fudgy texture

 Baking Powder: Instead of soda, we use baking powder for these, which helps keep them soft.